 August in Amsterdam is typically mild but sunny, with the occasional bout of rain, much like the rest of the Dutch summer.
 As one of Amsterdam's warmest months, it's an opportune time to spend a day on the beach or on sun-kissed cafe terraces.
-While the days continue to shorten, the sun still rises rather early (before 7 a.m.) and sets late (after 8:30 p.m.).
+While the days continue to shorten, the sun still rises before 7 a.m. and sets after 8:30 p.m.

 As it's still peak tourist season, popular attractions, restaurants, cafes, airports, and train stations are more crowded than in off-peak months.